WELCOME TO NMP 27

 AS A PARTICIPANT YOU WILL:

-• be better prepared to lead company culture and teamwork to create better work practices
+• Be better prepared to lead company culture and teamwork to create better work practices

-• be inspired and be in dialogue with other leaders in order to refine your personal vision
+• Be inspired and be in dialogue with other leaders in order to refine your personal vision

 WHO WILL BENEFIT FROM NMP?